rayouaz/crypto-safe-self-custody/README.md

-# Safe self custody
-A contract-based solution for secure self-custody of blockchain assets
+# Contract-based solution for secure self-custody of blockchain assets

 I present the solution below.